PanGalacticTech/project_template/[1]HL_requirements_capture.md

 > HL.7.
 Board must have push-fit or bayonet connectors only. <br>
 > HL.8.
 Power Board will have 5 * 12v outputs from 12v Bus. <br>
 > HL.9.
 Power Board will have 5 * 5v outputs from 5v Bus. <br>
+> HL.10.
+Power board will be protected from reversed supply voltages <br>
+> HL.11.
+Power Board will be protected from over-current conditions by a fuse <br>